 Myocardial depression is generally due to myocardial ischemia.
 The use of new flow restors to provide blood shunting during the anastomosis effectively decreases ischemia and improves myocardial function 23, 24.
 Topical hypothermia can be of concern and surgeons should irrigate the heart with warm solutions 25.
 This usually reverses myocardial depression instantly.
-However sometimes is necessary to release the traction of the heart and return it to normal anatomic position to improve the myocardial function to normal.
-Once again, effective communication between all members of the operating team is important to assure that adequate measures are taken to restore adequate cardiac function.
+However sometimes is necessary to release the traction of the heart and return it to normal anatomic position to improve the myocardial function between all members of the operating team is important to assure that adequate measures are taken to restore adequate cardiac function.